habitat-sh/core-plans/CONTRIBUTING.md

 ## Add yourself to core plans maintainers

-You can add yourself to [core plans maintainers](MAINTAINERS.md) to take a greater role and responsibility in the care, feeding, and maintainence of core plans.
+You can add yourself to [core plans maintainers](MAINTAINERS.md) to take a greater role and responsibility in the care, feeding, and maintenance of core plans.